slashtechno/angad/content/projects/_index.md

 ---
 title: Projects
-description: A collection of READMEs from various projects I've worked on
+description: A collection of READMEs from
 cascade:
-  categories:
+  categories: ["projects"]
-    - "projects"
 ---
-You might want to checkout [projects](/categories/projects) as this section was mostly a test
+You might want to check out [projects](/categories/projects) as I generally write blog posts about my projects.